mABC: multi-Agent Blockchain-Inspired Collaboration for root cause analysis in micro-services architecture: Experiments

 \subsection{Implementation and Configuration}

-We implement \framework{} on Ubuntu 22.04, equipped with an Intel (R) Xeon (R) Gold 6348 CPU @ 2.60GHz, four NVIDIA A100 GPUs (80 GB), and 528 GB of memory.
-The software setup includes NVIDIA-SMI version 535.104.05 and CUDA version 12.3.
-In all experiments, support threshold $\alpha$ and participation threshold $\beta$ are set to $0.5$.
+We implement \framework{} on Ubuntu 22.04, equipped with an Intel Xeon (R) Gold 6348 CPU @2.60GHz, eight NVIDIA H800 GPUs (80 GB), and 528 GB of memory.
+The software setup includes NVIDIA-SMI version 535.104.05 and CUDA 12.3.
+We set temperature as $0.6$ for LLMs.